 Conclusion

 Communication in factories has until now been mainly wired communication.
 There are increasing expectations for the use of wireless connectivity amongst machines in the manufacturing and factory processes.
-Future industrial factory networks are expecting to use more wireless to eliminate the installation cost, as well as to enhance flexibility.
+Future industrial factory networks are expected to use more wireless to reduce the installation cost as well as to enhance flexibility.
 As such, the factory network needs to support the successful operation of various wireless applications.

 This report addresses integrated wired and wireless Internet of Things (IoT) communications in the factory environment, and includes use cases and requirements within the factory wireless environment, with a focus on bridged Layer 2 networks.
-It presents problems and challenges observed within the factory and reports on feasible solutions for overcoming these issues that are required for enabling Flexible Factories.
+It presents problems and challenges observed within the factory and reports on possible solutions for overcoming some of these issues that are required for enabling Flexible Factories.

-One of the essential differences between factory and commercial networks is that the physical devices connecting to the network are used to control and monitor real-world actions and conditions.
-This requires the provisioning of QoS for a variety of machine-to-machine (M2M) data types generated from a variety of sensors with different priority-classes.
+One of the essential differences between factory networks is that the physical devices connecting to the network are used to control and monitor real-world actions and conditions.
+This requires the provisioning of QoS for a variety of traffic types including those characterised as either periodic with constant bit rate or sporadic with various packet sizes.
 It also requires to link human and things such as materials, parts, old and new machines with different communication requirements including data delivery time.

 When the factory network is extended over radio, some incompatibility in QoS provisioning between wired and wireless segments becomes apparent due to variations in the available bandwidth over the radio segment.
 In order to overcome the variable environment for wireless communications coordination may prove superior to static configuration of network elements for co-existence.